tomarrell/talks/go-debugging/notes.md

 days for the bug to appear?
 Hence, sometimes you can save a lot of time by picking up some other tools.

-We'll go through a few examples of some tricky to debug situations, and see how we can solve them using a few tools in the Go ecosystem.
+We'll go through a few examples of some situations that would be a bit difficult for fmt.Println(), and see how we can solve them using some fo the tools in the Go ecosystem.

 ---

 # Race Conditions

-First up, we'll have a look at at race conditions.
+First up, we'll have a look at a race condition.

 In a few more words by someone a fair bit wiser than myself, "ignoring this prohibition [of data races] introduces a practical risk of future miscom-pilation of the program."
+In a bit more layman's terms...

 > **No race is a safe race.**
 >